Umaro Sissoco Embaló: Presidency (2020–2025)

 Sissoco Embaló has stated that his governing style is that of "Embaloism", which he defines as "order, discipline, and development", asserting that "there is neither small state nor small president" and comparing himself to Lee Kuan Yew and Rodrigo Duterte.
 As part of an anti-corruption drive, he ordered the installation of CCTV surveillance cameras across the country and the arrest of Minister of Public Health Antonio Deuna on embezzlement charges in 2021.

 In 2020, his presidency saw the retreat of Economic Community of West African States troops stationed in the country after the 2012 coup and attempts to arrange official visits from foreign heads of government, including the first visit from the Portuguese government in three decades, and international organisations such as the International Monetary Fund.
 His first official visit as head of state was a multi-country tour of Senegal, Niger, and Nigeria in March 2020.

 A coup d'état to oust Embaló was attempted on 1 February 2022.
 He said that "many" members of the security forces had been killed in a "failed attack against democracy."

 In May 2022, Embaló dissolved Guinea-Bissau's parliament, citing "persistent and unresolvable differences" with parliament.

 In July 2023, he attended the 2023 Russia–Africa Summit in Saint Petersburg and met with Russian President Vladimir Putin.

 On 4 December 2023, Embaló dissolved parliament, citing allegations of an attempted coup d'état.
 Speaker Domingos Simões Pereira accused Embaló of carrying out a constitutional coup.

 On 3 March 2024, Embaló visited Jerusalem and expressed support for Israel in the Gaza war.
 He told Israeli President Isaac Herzog that "Guinea-Bissau and its people are at your side and ready to help you in any way possible."

 On 11 September 2024, Embaló announced that he would not seek a second term in the upcoming presidential elections scheduled for November 2025.
 At the same time, disputes arose over when his term as president would end, as opposition groups said his term expires on 27 February 2025, while the Supreme Court ruled that it expires on 4 September 2025.
 On 3 March, Embaló announced that he would run again for president in the November election.
 He has since continued to hold the presidency following the legal expiry of his term on 4 September.

 Under Embaló's presidency, Guinea-Bissau hosted and mediated negotiations between the Senegalese government and the Movement of Democratic Forces of Casamance (MFDC) that led to the announcement of a new peace agreement in Bissau on 25 February 2025 to end the Casamance conflict.

+On 3 September 2025, Embaló joined the Advisory Board of the Global Center on Adaptation.